ratatui/ratatui/README.md

 # What is this fork?

 This fork was created to continue maintenance on the original TUI project.
 The original maintainer had created an [issue](https://github.com/fdehau/tui-rs/issues/654) explaining how he couldn't find time to continue development, which led to us creating this fork.

-From here, we hope to continue developing the TUI crate.
+With that in mind, **we the community** look forward to continuing the work started by [**Florian Dehau.**](https://github.com/fdehau) :rocket:

-In order to organize ourselves, we have created a **temporary** [discord server](https://discord.gg/pMCEU9hNEj).
-We have not yet determined with the community what will be our definitive communication medium.
+In order to organize ourselves, we currently use a [discord server](https://discord.gg/pMCEU9hNEj), feel free to join and come chat !
+There are also plans to implement a [matrix](https://matrix.org/) bridge in the near future.
+**Discord is not a MUST to contribute,** we follow a pretty standard github centered open source workflow keeping the most important conversations on github, open an issue or PR and it will be addressed. :smile:

 Please make sure you read the updated contributing guidelines, especially if you are interested in working on a PR or issue opened in the previous repository.

 # Introduction

-`tui`-rs is a [Rust](https://www.rust-lang.org) library to build rich terminal user interfaces and dashboards.
+`ratatui`-rs is a [Rust](https://www.rust-lang.org) library to build rich terminal user interfaces and dashboards.
 It is heavily inspired by the `Javascript` library [blessed-contrib](https://github.com/yaronn/blessed-contrib) and the `Go` library [termui](https://github.com/gizak/termui).